What pain and symptoms are associated with the Plantaris muscle?

 Self Treatment Help For Plantaris Knee and Calf Pain

 The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief can help you treat pain behind the knee by teaching you the techniques to find and eliminate trigger points.
 Author Clair Davies explains the trigger point phenomenon and muscle pain in everyday language.
 But what makes this book worth its weight in gold are the individual muscle trigger point treatments that Davies has compiled.
 His diagrams and step by step instructions help you locate which muscles are contributing to your pain, how to find the trigger point and treat it.
-He also provides stretching and strengthening exercises for each muscle.
 It takes time and practice to master finding trigger points, but once you learn you have a tool and method to help relieve muscle pain throughout the body.If you are suffering from pain in the back of the knee that sometimes extends down into the calf, treating the trigger points in the plantaris muscle can help reduce or eliminate you pain.
-This book is a must have for anyone interested in finding the cause and treating muscle pain.
+This book is a must-have for anyone interested in finding the cause and treating muscle pain.